Blog The Different Types of Drip Tip Materials: An Overview

 Glass

-Wood or Stabilized Wood
+Wood & Stabilized Wood

 Stainless Steel